-Once your correction is submitted and you receive a confirmation number, the correction will be processed in 3-5 days.
+Once your correction is submitted and you receive a confirmation number, the correction will be processed in 5-7 business days.

 Can I correct any field on the FAFSA?

 With the exception of the Social Security Number (SSN), you can correct any Free Application for Federal Student Aid (FAFSA) field using FAFSA on the Web.
-Please note that in order to update information that you transferred from the IRS Data Retrieval Process, you will need to submit a correction to the Financial Aid Office who will make this correction on your behalf.
+Please note that in order to update information that you transferred from the IRS Data Retrieval Process, you will need to submit a FAFSA Correction Form to LMU Financial Aid.

 Certain fields, especially those pertaining to your financial information and marital status, should not be changed unless your answers were incorrect on the day your FAFSA was submitted.
 The fields that should not be changed include "on the day you submitted your FAFSA" in the question.